-Whether you're preparing for changes in the life of a loved one or navigating post mortem, estate issues can be confusing and complex.
-Below are some of the most commonly asked questions the experienced team at Desiree Vance and Associates receive.
+Whether you're preparing for changes in the life of a loved one or navigating the probate court system, estate issues can be confusing and complex.
+Below are some of the most commonly asked questions the experienced team at Desiree Vance and Associates receives.
 Don’t see your question here?
 Don’t hesitate to contact us directly at (530) 965-5672.

 Yes!
 We are now offering fully remote services to ensure convenience and accessibility for our clients.
 Whether you're located locally or in another county, you can take advantage of our services from the comfort of your own space.